pramodkumarkarn/hugo-pk/content/blog/introduction-to-nonviolent-communication-nvc/index.md

 ### Observing without judging
 It's extremely difficult to observe without immediately judging or evaluating.
 Making judgements is something we're biologically hard-wired to do for our own survival and advancement.

 Practice identifying when you're making a judgement and instead try to make a clear observation.
-Even a statement like "You're yellling" can be interpreted as having an element of judgement or blame in it.
+Even a statement like "You're yelling" can be interpreted as having an element of judgement or blame in it.
 Watch out for statements like "You always" or "you never".

 For example, instead of saying "you're always late" you might say "The past 3 times we've met, you've arrived more than 15 minutes after the agreed meeting time."
 This takes a lot of practice.